proofrock/pupcloud/README.md

 You can use [this site](https://emn178.github.io/online-tools/sha256.html) to hash the password, it doesn't send the password on the net (at least at the time I am writing, you may want to check).

+**BEWARE**: The password is sent in clear text over the net, so *always use a HTTPS-capable reverse proxy* if you plan to serve over the public internet.

 ## <a name="sharing"></a>Folder sharing

 Sharing a folder is possible.
 Pupcloud will launch a separate server, on another port, to allow to remap it on a reverse